gu-computational-workspace/spraakbanken/strix-sentence-transformers/kuberay/README.md

 ```
 Runtime environments are used for application dependencies.
 Dependencies are installed dynamically on the cluster at runtime and cached for future use.
 In this example we specify the runtime environment on a per job basis.
 We do so in the run_ray_transformers.py file.
 Any packages specified in the requirements.txt file will be installed.
 Also note that we have set the working directory to `./`.
 This means that any files in this directory will be uploaded to the cluster at runtime and accessible from the application code.
 You can read more about environment dependencies [here](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html)

+Note that working directories can be a [remote URIs](https://docs.ray.io/en/latest/ray-core/handling-dependencies.html#remote-uris) like that of a S3 bucket.
+I strongly recommend that some consideration is given to start using object buckets instead of local- and/or network storag as and where approriate.

 The only python function in the application code that is specified as a Ray remote function is `def main(corpius)`.
 That is because that is where the grunt takes place.
 Such functions are executed asynchronically on separate worker nodes and, when invoced, are called [Ray tasks](https://docs.ray.io/en/latest/ray-core/tasks.html).
 By decorating the python function with `@ray.remote(num_gpus=1)` it becomes a Ray remote function.
 Note that we specify a task resource requirement, namely `num_gpus=1`.